 Conservation Efforts and Challenges

-- Partnerships: Te Rūnanga o Arowhenua, the Department of Conservation, Environment Canterbury, and Timaru District Council work together under the 'Our Waitarakao' strategy to restore water quality and wildlife habitats.
+- Collaborative Partnerships: Under the ‘Our Waitarakao’ strategy, groups like Te Rūnanga o Arowhenua, the Department of Conservation, Environment Canterbury, and Timaru District Council unite to improve water quality and habitats.
+Learn more at the official website.

 Historical Changes and Their Impact